geoff-maddock/secret-lodge/SECRET LODGE - GAME RULES.md

 ## RULES & SYSTEMS

 ### How to set up the game?
-- Open up the game board and place it in the center of the table.
+- Open up the **game board** and place it in the center of the table.
-- Open up the astral board and place next to the game board.
+- Open up the **astral board** and place next to the game board.
+[ALT] Astral Board is on the main game board.
+- Place the eight **trade boards** on the sides of the game board.
-- Draw a season tile for each of the six seasons, and place next to each season track.
+- [ALT] Draw a **season tile** for each of the six seasons, and place next to each season track.
 Reveal the first tile and set the astral signs.
-- Place the eight trade boards on the sides of the game board.
-- Place one of each base trade factory in each of the districts of the board, in the space furthest from the market.
+- [ALT] Place one of each base trade guild in each of the districts of the board, in the space furthest from the market.
+- Seperate and shuffle all the **card** types:
+  - *Game cards* make up the main game deck
+  - *Law cards* are used to set laws in each district
+  - *Secret society* cards are secret victory conditions and each player has one
+  - *Secret plot* cards are secret plots for each lodge and will score the player victory points if enacted
+- Seperate the **place tokens**, **pawns** and **markers** for each lodge color so that they are available.
+- Make sure a pool of **coins* is available for all players.

+### Player setup
-- Each player selects a lodge mat.
+- Each player selects a **lodge board**.
 This represents their lodge.
-- Each player selects a secret society card, and a plot card.
+- Each player selects a **secret society** card, and a **secret plot** card.
 These can be read by the player at any time, are secret to other players and are face down next to their lodge.
 - Fill all of the base slots on your lodge mat with locations and pawns.
-- Shuffle the deck of game cards.
+[ALT] Use the base amount for the game version.
-- Deal each player three cards to start their hand.
+- Deal each player three *game cards* to start their hand.
-- Then draw two cards per player face up in the gallery.
+- Then draw two **game cards** per player face up in the gallery.
 In order inverse from the starting player, each player takes turn drafting cards from the gallery.
-- Each player gets the base resources listed on their lodge mat.
-[2 coin, 4 food]
+- Each player gets the base resources listed on their lodge mat. [v.0.5] 2 coin, 4 bread, 0 influence
-- Each player chooses one location to place their starting lodge.
+- Each player chooses one location to place their starting **lodge**

 ### Who goes first?
 You can randomly choose who goes first, but without any other method - pick the last person who has smoked a pipe.